ricebear-org/ricebear-org.github.io/ts.md

 All perks received are optional to use.

-For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per 2 months:
+For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per month:

 - Exclusive cosmetic server icon (group) for Supporters.